2bit-software/gogo/docs/notes.md

 ## Variable checking that needs to occur
 We need to make sure that no variables are named "help" or "h" Also need to check that no ctx().var(<name>).Name() contains no space

+Also need to check that the .gogo folder contains only MAIN namespace functions/go.mod